jeff4/bionotes.github.io/_comp/javascript.md

 ## 6/29/2024
 * Completed Chapter 6 but need to do end of chapter exercises.
 Back to SVP Chapter 5 on loops.
+* Went back to Chapter 2 of Flanagan.